 - 1-2 days before – you will receive an email containing the conference connection information

-- If available, a Tech Interventionist can assist with connecting the conference
+- If available, an Instructional Technology Coach can assist with connecting the conference

-- After the program you may be asked to complete a short 5 question survey so we can better assist others with finding programs.
+- After the program you will be asked to complete a short 5 question survey so we can better assist others with finding programs.